-After COVID forced the cancellation of WVNLA’s annual conference earlier this year, we are coming back with a bang, with an explosive Winter Symposium on January 26, 2022.
+2022 Winter Symposium — After COVID forced the cancellation of WVNLA’s annual conference in 2021, we came back with a bang, with an explosive Winter Symposium on January 26, 2022.
+As usual, we had two speaker tracks, Design and Profit, in order to meet the diverse interests of the green industry in West Virginia.

-Marty Grunder and Rick Darke will headline the 2022 symposium at Charleston’s Four Points at Sheraton.
+Marty Grunder, Rick Darke and Carol Reese led the 2022 symposium at Charleston’s Four Points at Sheraton.
 Marty is a leading voice on green industry leadership, sales, and company culture.
-He will lead profit-track participants throughout the day.
+He led Profit track participants throughout the day.
 Rick is a broadly knowledgeable field botanist, horticulturist, and photographer.
-He will present the morning session of the design track.
+He presented the morning session of the Design track.
+In the afternoon, Carol Reese of the University of Tennessee, presented a thought-provoking session on “Native Plants: Facts and Fallacies,” as well as a fascinating talk on “Ordinary Plants with Extraordinary Stories.”

 Marty, who is based in Dayton, Ohio, is president and CEO of Grunder Landscaping Company and of The Grow Group, a leading green industry consultancy.
 He discovered his entrepreneurial spirit when he was just a teenager pushing a used lawn mower.
 He was looking for a way to put himself through college.
 Through determination and hard work, he grew his initial $25 investment into Grunder Landscaping Company (GLC), one of the most successful operations of its kind in the Midwest.
 GLC has earned more than 40 local and national design awards and is a two-time winner of the Better Business Bureau’s Eclipse Integrity Award.
 Marty has been named entrepreneur of the year by both Ernst & Young and the US Small Business Administration.